 - (1) The module description may provide for the completion of coursework.
 Completed coursework may be graded.
 The subject-specific provisions may provide that coursework must be successfully completed prior to students being allowed to take a module examination. - (2) Pursuant to the subject-specific provisions, module examinations shall be given at the scheduled times in the form specified by the examiners.
-In certain justified exceptional cases, the examinations board may specify an alternative form of examination for an exam that was not passed and will be repeated. - (3) Module examinations may be implemented as a general examination (module final examination) or as course examinations.
-The ECTS credits for a module shall be earned after either all course examinations or all component parts of a course examination or the module final examination have been passed. - (4) The following types of examinations may be used for module examinations: - a) Written examinations
+In certain justified exceptional cases, the examinations board may specify an alternative form of examination for an exam that was not passed and will be repeated.
+The subject-specific provisions may delegate this duty to the chairperson of the examinations board. - (3) Module examinations may be implemented as a general examination (module final examination) or as course examinations.
+An overall general examination for several modules may be used in special justified cases based on the selection of the form of the examination and the pedagogical concept.
+The ECTS credits for a module shall be earned after either all course examinations or all component parts of a course examination or the module final examination have been passed.
+If completed coursework will serve to complete a module, then all ECTS credits for a module shall be earned once the coursework set forth in the subject-specific provisions has been successfully completed.

+(4) The following types of examinations may be used for module examinations:

+a) Written examinations